omondijeff/errorlytic-frontend/backend/API_DOCUMENTATION.md

-# VAGnosis SaaS API Documentation
+# Errorlytic SaaS API Documentation

 ## 🚀 **Interactive API Documentation**

-Our VAGnosis SaaS API is fully documented with **Swagger/OpenAPI 3.0** specification, providing interactive documentation that allows you to:
+Our Errorlytic SaaS API is fully documented with **Swagger/OpenAPI 3.0** specification, providing interactive documentation that allows you to:

 - **Explore all endpoints** with detailed descriptions
 - **Test API calls directly** from the browser